 Hala Black Dish Floor Lamp

-Materials: Black painted metal base, black painted brass rods.
-Black painted aluminium lampshade, white painted on the inside.
+Materials: Black painted round metal base.
+2 black painted brass rods.
+Black painted half round aluminium lampshade, white painted on the inside.
+2 black joints.
+Some metal parts.
 White painted Bakelite socket.

 Lampshade: ∅ 30 cm / 11.81”